 Infectious disease epidemiologist using R for surveillance data and outbreak response.
 Austrian Agency for Food and Health Safety / European Centre for Disease Prevention and Control, Austria.

 Medical epidemiologist working on international epidemics, with a background in tools development for response.
-WHO/Global Outbreak Alert and Response Network, Switzerland.
+World Health Organization, GOARN, Switzerland.

 Epidemiology, outbreak response, Emerging and vector-borne dieases, data analysis, GIS and outbreak mapping, data vizualisation, long term R user.
 European Centre for Disease Prevention and Control, Sweden.

 Epidemiological modeller and computer programmer, interested in diseases of humans, animals and plants.
 University of Oxford, UK.

 Statistical and epidemiological analysis of infectious disease surveillance data.
 EPIET alumnus.
 National Institute for Health and Welfare, Finland.

 Mathematical and economic modeller with some experience in R package development.
 Mahidol-Oxford Tropical Medicine Research Unit, Myanmar.

 Infectious disease epidemiologist, mathematical and statistical modeller, and R programmer.
 National Institute for Public Health and the Environment (RIVM), The Netherlands.